 In conclusion, the ROE metric can be an informative metric for investors in assessing management’s ability to efficiently use investor capital to achieve excess profits (and increased returns).

 Higher ROE metrics relative to comparable companies imply increased value creation using less equity capital, which is precisely what equity investors pursue when evaluating investments.

 But the return on equity (ROE) metric should not be used as a standalone metric due to its many drawbacks.

-Corporate capital allocation decisions unrelated to core operations (e.g. preferred dividends, share repurchases) can significantly impact the ROE – thus, ROE should be used in conjunction with other metrics such as ROA, ROIC, and EPS growth in order to evaluate the actual financial health of a company.
+Corporate capital allocation decisions unrelated to core operations (e.g. preferred dividends, share repurchases) can significantly impact the ROE.
+Therefore, ROE should be used in conjunction with other metrics such as ROA, ROIC, and EPS growth to evaluate the actual financial health of a company.